randomtable/ChimeraOS/README.md

 #### You can also use the Dockerfile to build your own image.

+# Tor-Non-Exit-Relay
+## Link to the image: https://hub.docker.com/r/alessandrofiori/tor-non-exit-relay
+### Docker command to pull the image: "docker pull alessandrofiori/tor-non-exit-relay"

+This image is intended for who want to run a Tor Non-Exit Relay easily.

+#### What's in this image?

+This image is derived from the official ubuntu image.

+In this image you can find the ubuntu base packages, the Tor package, and a modified torrc file for enable a Non-Exit Relay.

+#### How to use this image?

+The simplest way to use this image is pulling it from Docker Hub, using the script "tor-relay-starter.bat"

+The script will pull the image, create a container for it and run immediatly a Relay.

+The full script:

+docker pull alessandrofiori/tor-relay

+docker create alessandrofiori/tor-relay:latest

+docker run alessandrofiori/tor-relay:latest

+#### You can also use the Dockerfile to build your own image.

 # Section 2: Tor-World (ChimeraOS)
 ## Link to the image: https://hub.docker.com/r/alessandrofiori/torworld-template
 ### Docker command to pull the image: "docker pull alessandrofiori/torworld-template"